hbctraining/Intro-to-rnaseq-fasrc-salmon-flipped/lessons/shell_review.md

 $ ls -l unix_lesson.zip
 ```

+> Note: Your OS may automatically decompress the unix_lesson.zip once it has been downloaded.
+If so, it wil simply show up as unix_lesson in your `~/Downloads` folder.
+If this is the case, you can skip the step below decompressing the data.

 To decompress the file into a folder called `unix_lesson` we use the `unzip` command:

 ```bash